BSC-aujl/micaEur/docs/mica-eur-aml-features.md

 | deactivate_blacklist_entry   | AML Authority        | Un-blacklists a user                          |
 | deactivate_aml_authority     | Issuer/Regulator     | Deactivates an AML authority                  |
 | update_aml_authority_powers  | Issuer/Regulator     | Updates powers of an AML authority            |

 ---

-## Visuals for Presentation

-- **Flowcharts**: Use the Mermaid diagrams above in your slides (rendered in Markdown viewers or tools like [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/)).
-- **Sequence Diagrams**: Show the step-by-step process for blacklisting/un-blacklisting.
-- **Tables**: Summarize account structures and instruction permissions.

----